-A therapist can guide you through mindfulness meditation sessions, but as you understand the purpose of this meditation, you can practice on your own as well.
-Starting with short sessions is recommended.
+A therapist can guide you through mindfulness meditation sessions.
+But as you understand the purpose of it, you can practice on your own starting with short sessions.

 There is no right or wrong way to practice mindfulness meditation.
 It is helpful to begin in an environment that is free from distractions.
 Sit in a comfortable position (good posture is recommended) and breathe in a way that is comfortable and normal to you.
 Then focus on your breathing.

-The more you practice mindfulness meditation, the more you train your brain to easily enter a calm, relaxed state of mind.
+The more you practice, the more you train your brain to enter a calm, relaxed state of mind easily.
 Even if you are suffering physically, like from medical drug detox, or mentally, being able to achieve a state of relaxation through meditation is extremely powerful and healing.

 Who Benefits From Mindfulness Meditation?